OpenBeacon/OpenBeacon/README.md

 # OpenBeacon

-This documents does not define a protocol, but rather specifies some design goals for an open protocol for beaconing.
+This document specifies some design goals and ideas for an open protocol for beaconing.
 It is inspired by the [AltBeacon](http://altbeacon.org/) specification.
-I decided to make this because I don't think it goes far enough.
-In my opinion an open protocol like this should not depend on any one provider to provide a database of UUIDs.
+I decided to make this specification  because I don't think it AltBeacon goes far enough.
+In my opinion an open protocol like this should not depend on any one provider to provide a database of UUIDs and I think there are other valuable features that could be added.

 The AltBeacon specification says that "For interoperability purposes, the first 16+ bytes of the beacon identifier should be unique to the advertiser's